jconkli07/Basic_Onshape_CAD/README.md

 ### Reflection

-This assignment helped me learn and become profficient at using the fillet tool.
+This assignment really helped me get good at making sketches on other objects.
+I learned that when you are cutting a hole and you make it "through all" it cuts through all things in its way, even if those things aren't touching the object that it's sketched on.
+Tangent propogation allows you to create a skirt with the fillet tools.

 ---